Learn Music and Audio Production | iZotope Tips and Tutorials

 Mix Assistant’s Track Enhance provides you with an excellent jumping-off point within just a few seconds, saving you tons of time, energy, and ear fatigue.
 Here’s what my bass sounds like before and after Track Enhance via Mix Assistant in Neutron:

 Within just a few clicks, my bass sounds more warm, rich, and full.
-We’ll dive more into some other great uses of Mix Assistant later, but if you want more info on what this feature can do, check out this article: “How Mix Assistant Helped Me Mix an Album in 5 Days."
+We’ll dive more into some other great uses of Mix Assistant later.

 How to mix drums with Neutron